Wendong-Huo/Wendong-Huo.github.io/_pages/about.md

 ## 🤝 Collaboration

-I am open to academic collaborations in areas including, but not limited to, the following:
+I am open to academic/engineering collaborations in areas including, but not limited to, the following:

 - computational structural mechanics
 - geometry-informed mechanical design